Furkanzmc/QML-Coding-Guide/README.md

 ### Use `Binding` Object

 `Binding`'s `when` property can be used to enable or disable a binding expression depending on a condition.
-If the binding that you are using is complex and does not need to be executed everytime a property changes, this is a good idea to reduce the binding execution count.
+If the binding that you are using is complex and does not need to be executed every time a property changes, this is a good idea to reduce the binding execution count.

 Using the same example above, we can rewrite it as follows using a `Binding` object.